Gianlucorso/DELL-XPS15-9570/ubuntu-18.04/README.md

 ```

 > **TIPS:**
-> * When it asks you about proceeding or not in installing something (yes/no questions) type "1" for yes, 2 for "no".
+> * When it asks you about proceeding or not in installing something (yes/no questions) type `1` for yes, `2` for no.
-> * When a License agreement appears use keys to read it and to move the cursor on <ok> then press Enter
+> * When a License agreement appears use keys to read it and to move the cursor on `<ok>` then press `Enter`
-> * When running that script I accepted everything except for Meltdown/Spectre path disabling part
+> * When running that script I accepted everything except for Meltdown/Spectre path disabling part.

-* Reboot now
+* Reboot now.

-* when I tried to type
+* when I tried to type:

 ```
 $ sudo prime-select nvidia